 Each subsequent forecast highlights the variance from the previous forecast.
 A forecast also takes into account any intervening legislative action.
 For a long period in the mid and late 1990s, forecast variances were positive.
-Forecast variances in 2001, 2002 and 2003 and again in the late 2000s were negative.
+Forecast variances in 2001, 2002 and 2003 were negative.
 Variances in 2004-2006 were positive but then were negative gain in the late 2000s.
-The last five forecasts have shown positive variances.
+The last seven forecasts have shown positive variances.